-Formulation of projects and programmes are done that can be used as a reference for the Service Delivery and Budget Implementation Plan and provide an introduction to bid specifications.
+Formulation of projects and programmes are completed that can be used as a reference for the Service Delivery and Budget Implementation Plan (SDBIP), and provide an introduction to bid specifications.

 Ensuring that the municipality follows correct processes for ‘buy-in’ and approval of the IDP.

-Engaging managers to ensure that the targets are SMART.
-It is very important not to take ‘a plan from the shelf’, but to ensure that the plan is a living document that talks to the operations of the municipality.
+Engaging managers to ensure that the targets are aligned with SMART.
+It is very important not to take ‘a plan from the shelf’, but to ensure that the plan is a living document that speaks to the operations of the municipality.